NICMx/rdap-server/database-changelog.md

 ## Introduction

-As of today June 28th, 2019, the last version of the database is 1.4.1 and the data-access-api version is 1.2.0, the following tables shows the version relation that support each component.
+As of today Sept 30th, 2019, the last version of the database is 1.4.2 and the data-access-api version is 1.2.0, the following tables shows the version relation that support each component.

 | rdap-sql-provider | rdap-data-access-api |
 | ---:| ---------------------:|